 The intent of the hearing process is not to replicate a court proceeding, but rather to be educational.
 A hearing is not a formal process such as a civil or criminal trial.
-Students are not permitted to bring attorneys or parents into the hearing room, except for cases of sexual misconduct if attorneys or parents are serving as the advisor of choice.
+Students are not permitted to bring attorneys or parents into the hearing, except for cases of sexual misconduct if attorneys or parents are serving as the advisor of choice.
 Students do not have the right to cross-examine witnesses but may request that the panel, board, or hearing officer ask particular questions of witnesses.
+As defined in 6.
+Sexual and Gender-Based Misconduct Policy, sexual and gender-based misconduct incidents that fall under Title IX do allow for cross examination of parties only by their advisor.
 Failure to attend a scheduled hearing will result in the hearing being held in the student’s absence.
 Loyola University Maryland uses a preponderance of the evidence standard to evaluate all alleged violations of the Student Code of Conduct.

 The following is a list of principles to ensure fairness during the hearing process.

 - The student shall be informed in writing of the charges against them in sufficient time to afford preparation of a response.
 Usually, the student is given two University business days to prepare.